garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/multi-class classification.md

 is a type of [[Supervised Learning]] algorithm where the output is a discrete value representing one of three or more classes.
-Unlike binary classification, which involves only two classes, multi-class classification involves predicting one class from multiple possibilities.
+Unlike [[binary classification]], which involves only two classes, [[multi-class classification]] involves predicting one class from multiple possibilities.

-For example, a multi-class classification model could be trained to predict the type of fruit in an image (e.g., apple, banana, cherry, etc.), or to recognize the digit in an image of a handwritten number (0 through 9).
+For example, a [[multi-class classification]] model could be trained to predict the type of fruit in an image (e.g., apple, banana, cherry, etc.), or to recognize the digit in an image of a handwritten number (0 through 9).

 The model is trained using a set of input-output pairs, also known as training examples.
 Each training example consists of an input vector (or features) and a desired output value (or label).
 The model learns a function that maps the input to the output for these training examples.
 Once the model is trained, it can be used to predict the output for new, unseen inputs.